-- 1 Be a member in good standing of a functioning club in the district - 2 Have full qualifications for membership in the strict application of the club membership provisions, and the integrity of the Rotarian's classification must be without question.
+- 1) Be a member in good standing of a functioning club in the district - 2) Have full qualifications for membership in the strict application of the club membership provisions, and the integrity of the Rotarian's classification must be without question - 3) Have served as president of a club for a full term or be a charter president of a club having served the full term from the date of the charter to 30 June, provided that this period is for at least six months - 4) Demonstrate willingness, commitment, and ability, physically and otherwise, to fulfill the duties and responsibilities of the office of governor. - 5) Demonstrate knowledge of the qualifications, duties, and responsibilities of governor as prescribed in the RI Bylaws, and submit to RI, through its general secretary, a signed statement acknowledging a clear understanding of them.
+This statement shall also confirm that the Rotarian is qualified for the office of governor and willing and able to assume the duties and responsibilities of the office and to perform them faithfully

-- 3 Have served as president of a club for a full term or be a charter president of a club having served the full term from the date of the charter to 30 June, provided that this period is for at least six months. - 4 Demonstrate willingness, commitment, and ability, physically and otherwise.
-To fulfill the duties and responsibilities of the office of governor as provided in RI (RMP 16.090) - 5 Demonstrate knowledge of the qualifications, duties, and responsibilities of governor as prescribed in the RI Bylaws.
-And submit to RI, through its general secretary, a signed statement acknowledging a clear understanding of them.
-This statement shall also confirm that the Rotarian is qualified for the office of governor and willing and able to assume the duties and responsibilities of the office and to perform them faithfully. - 6 Must have completed seven years of membership in one or more clubs at the time of taking office as a District Governor. - 7 DGN shall attend the international convention during their DGN and DGE years of his/her tenure.
+6) Must have completed seven years of membership in one or more clubs at the time of taking office as District Governor.

-5.04.4 District Governor-nominee-designee
+5.04.5 District Governor-nominee-designee

-At the time of selection, the governor-nominee-designee must meet the requirements of the DGN.
+At the time of selection, the governor-nomineedesignee must meet the requirements of the DGN.

-5.04.5 Assistant Governor (RCP 17.030.1)
+5.04.6 Assistant Governor (RCP 17.030.1)